Niagara Falls Ontario Canada

 Niagara Falls: The Canadian Side Is Better and Here Is Why

-The Niagara River flows north from Lake Erie to Lake Ontario and drops 57 metres at the falls.
-The border between Canada and the United States runs through the middle of the river.
-The falls are divided into three sections: the American Falls and Bridal Veil Falls on the US side, and the Horseshoe Falls on the Canadian side.
-Horseshoe Falls is where 90% of the water goes.
-The view from the Canadian side, looking at the curved edge of Horseshoe Falls with the American Falls visible beyond it, is the view in every photograph.
-The view from the American side looks at the edge of the Canadian falls from the side, which is less impressive.
+The Niagara River carries the combined outflow of four Great Lakes northward and drops 57 metres at the falls.
+The US-Canada border runs through the middle of the river, and the falls are divided into three sections: the American Falls and Bridal Veil Falls on the US side, and the Horseshoe Falls on the Canadian side.
+Horseshoe Falls handles approximately 90 percent of the water flow.
+The view from the Canadian bank, looking at the full curved sweep of Horseshoe Falls with the American Falls visible beyond, is the view in every photograph you have seen.
+The view from the American side looks at the edge of the Canadian falls from the side, which is substantially less impressive.

-If you are coming from the US, crossing at the Rainbow Bridge (CAD 4 toll one way for pedestrians) takes 15 minutes and the difference in viewing position is immediately obvious.
+This is not a matter of opinion.
+If you are approaching from the United States, crossing at the Rainbow Bridge (CAD 4 toll one way for pedestrians, passport required) takes 15 minutes and the difference in viewing position is immediately evident on arrival.

 Table Rock Centre, immediately adjacent to the Horseshoe Falls brink, is where most visitors stand.
-The observation terrace is free to access; Journey Behind the Falls (tunnels and viewing platforms at the base of the curtain, Niagara Parks, CAD 24 adults) requires a ticket.
-The tunnels are genuinely interesting - you are looking through a slot behind the full width of the falls - but the free terrace view from Table Rock gives the definitive perspective.
+The observation terrace is free to access and gives the definitive ground-level perspective of the curtain of water at close range.
+Journey Behind the Falls – tunnels and viewing platforms at the base of the curtain, operated by Niagara Parks, CAD 24 for adults – requires a separate ticket.
+The tunnels are worth it: you look through a slot in the rock directly behind the full width of the falls, which produces a different experience from the terrace above.

-The Niagara Parks Boat Tour (formerly Hornblower, now Niagara City Cruises) departs from the Niagara Falls Tourism dock and takes you to the base of Horseshoe Falls.
-Passengers wear red ponchos.
-Everything gets wet.
-The adult fare is CAD 35 (2024 pricing).
-The 20-minute trip gives the scale of the falls from water level.
+The Niagara Parks Boat Tour (Niagara City Cruises) departs from the tourism dock and takes you to the base of Horseshoe Falls.
+Passengers wear red ponchos and everything gets wet.
+The adult fare is around CAD 35.
+The 20-minute trip gives you the scale of the falls from water level – the volume of water overhead is not something the observation terrace communicates.
 Book online in advance in summer.

-The park running along the Niagara Parkway from Table Rock south is free to enter and has unobstructed falls views for over 1km.
-The falls are illuminated nightly in season (typically May through October) from around 21:00 to 23:00, with a fireworks display on Fridays and Sundays at 22:00 in summer.
-This is free to watch from anywhere along the park.
+The park running along the Niagara Parkway from Table Rock is free and has unobstructed falls views for over a kilometre.
+The falls are illuminated nightly in season (typically May through October) from around 9pm to 11pm, with fireworks on Fridays and Sundays at 10pm in summer.
+All free to watch from anywhere along the park.

 Niagara-on-the-Lake

-20km north of the falls along the Niagara Parkway, Niagara-on-the-Lake is a small town of heritage buildings on the Lake Ontario shoreline that was the capital of Upper Canada until 1796.
-It is now known for the Shaw Festival theatre season (May through November), wineries along the surrounding Niagara-on-the-Lake Wine Route (Trius, Peller Estates, Inniskillin are the most established), and a main street of independent shops and hotels.
-The historic Fort George (Parks Canada, CAD 12 entry) interprets the War of 1812 period when the town was largely destroyed.
+20 kilometres north along the Niagara Parkway, Niagara-on-the-Lake was the capital of Upper Canada until 1796.
+The town is now known for the Shaw Festival theatre season (May through November) and the surrounding wine region.
+Inniskillin, Trius, and Peller Estates are the most established wineries along the Niagara Wine Route; icewine, for which the region is internationally known, is made from grapes left on the vine until they freeze in December.
+Fort George (Parks Canada, CAD 12) interprets the War of 1812 period when the town was largely burned to the ground by American forces.

-Niagara Falls, Ontario is 130km from Toronto by road, about 1.5 hours by car or 2 hours by Megabus (CAD 15-25 one way).
-No direct train service.
-GO Transit runs weekend trains from Toronto Union Station to Niagara Falls in summer.
-From Buffalo, New York, the falls are 40 minutes by car across the Peace Bridge (US-Canada border crossing, passport required).
+Niagara Falls, Ontario is 130 kilometres from Toronto, about 1.5 hours by car or 2 hours by Megabus (CAD 15-25 one way).
+GO Transit runs weekend trains from Toronto Union Station in summer.
+From Buffalo, New York, the falls are 40 minutes by car across the Peace Bridge.

-Accommodation along the falls strip ranges from large casino hotels (Niagara Fallsview Casino Resort, Embassy Suites) at CAD 200-400 per night to budget motels on Ferry Street from CAD 80-120.
-Niagara-on-the-Lake’s small hotels book weeks ahead for Shaw Festival season weekends.
+Accommodation along the falls strip ranges from large casino hotels at CAD 200-400 per night to budget motels on Ferry Street from CAD 80-120.
+The strip itself is aggressively commercial – casino hotels, themed restaurants, souvenir shops – but the falls are within walking distance of all of it, which is what matters.